The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: DISCUSSION

 The overall trend for all clusters reveals that cluster stellar mass fractions decrease with increasing redshift (i.e., with lookback time).
-At low-$z$ ($z = 0.2$), we observe a stellar mass fraction of $f_{*}^{\mathrm{cg}} = 1.32 \pm 0.08$ per cent, which then decreases to $f^{\mathrm{cg}}_{*} = 0.40 \pm 0.04$ per cent at $z = 0.8$.
-There appears to be a considerable growth ($5\sigma$) in $f_{*}^{\mathrm{cg}}$ from $z = 0.6$ to $z = 0.5$, which is where we begin to observe significant evolution of the shape of the SMF (see Section \ref{subsec:M,alphavsz}).
-The overall increase of stellar mass fraction with cosmic time we observe for all clusters reveal that cluster stellar mass has grown by a factor of $3.3$ from $z = 0.8$ to $z = 0.2$.
-This trend suggests that the stellar mass in clusters builds up over time, consistent with hierarchical growth models (e.g., \citealp{Cole2000}; \citealp{Springel2005}; \citealp{Baugh2006}).
-The significant growth of $f^{\mathrm{cg}}_{*}$, as a function of cosmic time, also implies ongoing galaxy growth or late in-fall, which is consistent with the evolution of the cluster SMF low-mass slope (see Section \ref{subsec:M,alphavsz}).
-In-falling galaxies experience mechanisms such as quenching, stripping and merging, affecting the baryon content in the cluster.
+At low-$z$ ($z = 0.2$), we measure a stellar mass fraction of $f_{*}^{\mathrm{cg}} = 1.49 \pm 0.08$ per cent, which then decreases to $f^{\mathrm{cg}}_{*} = 0.43 \pm 0.04$ per cent at $z = 0.8$.
+This indicates an approximately $1$ per cent increase in the average stellar mass fraction within the halo population at $z = 0.8 $ to the fraction in the halo population at $z = 0.2$.
+There also appears to be a considerable difference ($5\sigma$) in $f_{*}^{\mathrm{cg}}$ from $z = 0.6$ to $z = 0.5$, which is where we begin to observe significant evolution of the shape of the SMF (see Section \ref{subsec:M,alphavsz}).

-Both cluster-mass subsets reveal similar declining trends with redshift and lookback time.
-However, the stellar mass fractions in low-mass clusters are higher than those in more massive clusters.
-For $z < 0.3$, the stellar mass fractions in low-mass clusters are $f^{\mathrm{cg}}_{*,\mathrm{L}} \approx 2$ per cent, and are $\approx 0.5$ per cent higher than high-mass clusters in this epoch, while still decreasing with redshift overall (see Table \ref{tab:Stellarmassfrac_table}).
-While the growth factor of high-mass clusters is the same as for the total cluster sample, it is not as significant as for low-mass clusters, which grow in stellar mass by a factor of $3.7$ from $z = 0.8$ to $z = 0.2$.
-This indicates a higher concentration of galaxies in low-mass clusters, pointing towards the increased star formation efficiency in low-mass halos.
-Our result is also in alignment with previous studies, such as \cite{Andreon2010}, which found that low-mass clusters contain more stellar content per unit of cluster mass.
+For the cluster mass subsets, we recover similar trends for $f^{\rm{cg}}_{*}$ with redshift, as observed for the total cluster sample.
+However, the stellar mass fractions in low-mass clusters are higher than those in more massive clusters, per redshift bin.
+For $z < 0.3$, the stellar mass fractions in low-mass clusters are $f^{\mathrm{cg}}_{*} \approx 2$ per cent, and are $\approx 0.5$ per cent higher than high-mass clusters in this epoch (see Table \ref{tab:Stellarmassfrac_table}).

+Further interpretation of the trends for $f^{\rm{cg}}_{*}$ as an evolutionary sequence for individual haloes is more complicated.
+In a $\Lambda$CDM framework, cluster-scale haloes grow significantly in mass from $z = 0.8$ to $z = 0.2$.
+However, our current approach compares different halo populations at each epoch, rather than tracing the progenitors and descendants of the same system.
+The cluster mass subsets also probe the stellar content in clusters that are relatively high-mass or low-mass at each redshift, rather than tracking the evolution of clusters at fixed halo mass.
+As such, the trends observed for $f^{\rm{cg}}_*$ combine genuine redshift evolution with changes in the underlying halo population.
+Interpretation of these trends needs to account for potential changes in the underlying halo mass distribution of the cluster sample.